rmc33/lernaJenkins/README.md

 Add lernaJenkins as a shared library in Jenkins where repo is built.

-Add Jenkinsfile and call global variable startPackagePipeline with branchMapping, gitUrl, credentialsId and nodeJsHome.
+Add Jenkinsfile and call global variable startPackagePipeline with branchMapping, gitUrl, credentialsId and nodeJsHome (optional).

 Create directory in lerna repo for jenkins pipelines and add branch pipeline scripts.